Australian rules football in the United States: Steady growth: 1999–2015

 In 2005, the USAFL struck a deal with the ASTN television station for rights to the game, however although the station has filmed local matches, they have not been televised.

-Also in that year, Ben Graham joined the New York Jets, bringing media exposure for the Australian sport.
+Also in that year former Geelong Football Club player Ben Graham joined the New York Jets, bringing media exposure for the Australian sport.
 On a multimillion-dollar NFL contract, Graham joined with the local New York Magpies club in fundraising activities.

 In January 2006, an AFL promotional pre-season match was played in Los Angeles at UCLA between the Kangaroos and league premiers the Sydney Swans, it attracted a crowd of 3,200.

 Saverio Rocca debuted in the NFL in 2007 as a punter, bringing media exposure for the Australian game.

 Kevin Sheedy and Stephen Silvagni visited in 2007 on a tour of North America as AFL ambassador, attending the USAFL Nationals.

 In 2008, a second US College Invitational was hosted by Vanderbilt University.
-St. John's University at Minnesota were premiers, with UNC-Chapel Hill as runner-up, and Vanderbilt University placing third.
+St. John's University at Minnesota were winners, with UNC-Chapel Hill as runner-up, and Vanderbilt University placing third.
 These were the only three sides attending the tournament.

 In 2014, the USAFL organized a collegiate tournament in Texas featuring only Texas colleges.
 Teams representing Texas A&M, Texas Tech, University of Houston, and University of Texas-Austin took part in the event.
 Texas A&M and Texas Tech both won two matches and drew the game between them.
 Texas Tech had the better percentage on the day.